Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

 \subsection{Power consumption at room temperature}

 At room temperature we have different sources of power consumption.
 First, there is the generation of the local oscillator.
-We believe reasonable to neglect it compared to the power consumed by the DACs and ADCs for our scenario A given information available in the literature \cite{LeGuevel2020Feb}.
+We believe it reasonable to neglect it compared to the power consumed by the DACs and ADCs for our scenario A, given the information available in the literature \cite{LeGuevel2020Feb}.
 Then, there is electronics multiplexing and demultiplexing data coming from the optical fibers.
-We will show that this power consumption can be neglected in Sec.~\ref{Sect:PQ}.
+We will show that this power consumption can be neglected in Sec.~\ref{Sect:sig_gen_amps}.
 Finally, there is a classical computer which has three main purposes.
-It has (i) to digitally demodulate the readout signals coming from the ADC (in order to interpret the state of the measured qubits from the readout signals), (ii) to decode the syndromes from error correction, (iii) to manage the algorithm on the logical level.
-We argue here that the power consumption for all this can be neglected compared to the power consumption we take for the signal generation stage.
+It has (i) to digitally demodulate the readout signals coming from the ADC (in order to interpret the state of the measured qubits from the readout signals), (ii) to decode the syndromes from error correction, and (iii) to manage the algorithm on the logical level.
+We argue here that the power consumption for all these can be neglected compared to the power consumption we take for the signal generation stage.

-For (i) the digital demodulation, we consider that $N_d=100$ discrete points in time provide a good accuracy for the digitization of the readout signals \cite{Salathe2017Sep}.
-Two quadratures of the readout signal must be found to get the qubit's state from the phase of this signal.
-This is done by multiplying the digitized signal by once by $\cos$ and once by $\sin$ (for the two quadratures) \cite{krantz2019quantum}, requiring $\sim 2 N_d$ operations.
-Then, we multiply this quantity by the number of measurement per unit time, $N_{\text{meas}}/\tau_{\text{step}}$.
-This is then multipled by the energy required to perform each operation, we over-estimate this by taking the energy cost of a floating point operation $q_{\text{Float}} \approx 0.85$ pJ \cite{Tung2020May}.
-Then the power consumption \textit{per physical qubit} required for the demodulation reads:
+For (i), the digital demodulation, we consider $N_d=100$ discrete points in time to provide a good accuracy for the digitization of the readout signals \cite{Salathe2017Sep}.
+Two quadratures of the readout signal must be found to get the state of the qubit from the phase of this signal.
+This is done by multiplying the digitized signal once by $\cos$ and once by $\sin$ (for the two quadratures) \cite{krantz2019quantum}, requiring $\sim 2 N_d$ operations.
+Then, we multiply this quantity by the number of measurements per unit time, $N_{\text{meas}}/\tau_{\text{step}}$.
+This is further multipled by the energy required to perform each operation.
+We over-estimate this by taking the energy cost of a floating-point operation to be $q_{\text{Float}} \approx 0.85$ pJ \cite{Tung2020May}.
+Then, the power consumption \textit{per physical qubit} required for the demodulation is given by